Project Procurement Management Professional

 Support project calculation with reliable and up-to-data cost data.
 Include (supplier) innovations and preferred supplier/product portfolios that improve Siemens' cost position and/or the customer's benefit.

-Derive Procurement strategies for assigned projects in accordance with Division and BU-wide Procurement strategies and ensure their implementation (in particular pooling or utilization of master contracts), as well as identify solution approaches and improvement potentials to ensure alignment with the strategic Procurement targets as well as overall business strategies.
+Derive Procurement strategies for assigned projects in accordance with business-wide Procurement strategies and ensure their implementation (in particular pooling or utilization of master contracts), as well as identify solution approaches and improvement potentials to ensure alignment with the strategic Procurement targets as well as overall business strategies.

-Lead contractual and price negotiations and/or support the specialist buyers responsible for particular material fields (in particular those not covered by any Commodity Management) to secure project targets with optimum conditions e.g. Total Cost of Ownership (ToCO).
-Conduct eSourcing activities on the basis of ANC.
+Lead contractual and price negotiations and/or support the specialist buyers responsible for particular material fields (in particular those not covered by any commodity Management) to secure project targets with optimum conditions e.g. Total Cost of Ownership (ToCO).
+Conduct eSourcing activities on the basis of advanced negotiation concepts.

 Ensure that mitigation of Procurement risks, changes to original scope of supply and potential claims (towards customers and suppliers) are covered in valid contracts.
 Ensure that contractual obligations towards the customer that must be fulfilled by supplier are covered in a way that mitigates the own risk exposure.